TINNITUS JOURNEY

 Am I losing my mind?

 I genuinely thought I was.
-The spiralling thoughts, the dread, the inability to focus on anything else for more than ten seconds.
-It felt like my brain was breaking.
+The spiralling thoughts, the dread, the inability to focus on anything but the sound in my head - it was all-consuming.

 Will I ever experience silence again?

 I've spoken to people who've had tinnitus for thirty years and barely think about it.
-The sound is still there if they go looking for it, the same way the fridge hum is still there if you tune in.
-The brain just stops flagging it.
-That's the silence that actually matters.
+The sound is still there if they turn their attention to it, the same way the fridge hum is still there if you tune in.
+The brain just stops flagging it as a threat and no longer registers it.

 Is this going to be my life forever?

-In the worst weeks, I was certain the answer was yes, and that I couldn't survive it.
+This is the question I asked myself the most often.
+I was certain the answer was yes, and that I couldn't survive it.

 Will it just keep getting louder?